Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Conclusions

 \section{Conclusions}

 This work demonstrates an experiment-in-the-loop, model-free optimization of open-loop pulsed-jet actuation for reducing the aerodynamic base drag of a generic road-vehicle model.
-The optimization was carried out using a Hybrid Genetic Algorithm (\HYGO), which effectively navigated a large parameter space to identify an optimal, non-intuitive control law.
+The optimization was carried out using a Hybrid Genetic Algorithm (HyGO), which effectively navigated a large parameter space to identify a local-optimal, non-intuitive control law.

-The primary finding of this study is a significant and robust aerodynamic drag reduction of approximately $10\%$.
-This optimal control strategy was identified using a cost function carefully designed to ensure a net energy saving by simultaneously targeting drag minimization and penalizing the energy expenditure of the actuation system.
+The primary finding of this study is a significant and robust aerodynamic drag reduction of approximately 8.8\%.
+This control strategy was identified using a cost function carefully designed to ensure a net energy saving by simultaneously targeting drag minimization and penalizing the energy expenditure of the actuation system.
 The reliability of this solution was confirmed through repeated tests, which consistently reproduced the drag reduction.
 Crucial physical insight into the control mechanism was provided by synchronous base pressure measurements.
 These revealed that the actuation concentrates its effect on the lower half of the model's base, leading to a substantial pressure recovery in this region, which is the main driver for the overall drag reduction.

-A detailed analysis of the optimal control law reveals a clear differentiation in the role of the actuators.
+A detailed analysis of the best-performing control law reveals a clear differentiation in the role of the actuators.
 The main contributor to the drag reduction is the bottom jet, which operates at low frequencies to counteract the primary vortex shedding mechanism responsible for the bulk of the base pressure deficit.
 In contrast, the top jet focuses on higher-frequency, less energetic phenomena, suggesting a role in disrupting smaller-scale turbulent structures in the upper shear layer.
 It is also important to reflect on the architecture of the chosen cost function.
 The formulation of the term penalizing the injected mass flow ($J_b$) implies that a single duty cycle parameter for the lateral jets affects the cost function twice as much as those for the top and bottom jets.
 This structure may have artificially dampened the actuation from the side jets, pushing the optimizer towards solutions that minimized their contribution.
 Future studies could consider a modified cost function that decouples the penalty for each side actuator, which might unlock different and potentially more effective control strategies involving lateral forcing.